GrimAnticheat/Grim/README.md

+# I got bored and I wanna see if an AI could do something well practically anything but we'll see how bad it ***** it up.

 # GrimAC

 GrimAC is an open source Minecraft anticheat designed for 1.21 and supports 1.8-1.21.
 It is free while in beta.
 It will eventually become paid and/or will include offering additional subscription based paid checks.
 Geyser players are fully exempt.